katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Fixed: EventSpot widget PHP warnings
 * Modified: New Form Designer forms have Submit field checked by default
 * Tweak: Don't modify order of Form Designer fields if no position is set
+* Fixed: Fatal error on plugin deactivation if PHP 5.3 isn't available

 = 3.1.3 =
 * Update translation textdomain to `ctct` from `constant-contact-api`